coleifer/peewee/docs/peewee/query_operators.rst

 .. code-block:: python

-   # users who entered the incorrect more than half the time and have logged
+   # users who entered an incorrect password more than half the time and have
-   # in at least 10 times
+   # logged in at least 10 times
    (User.failed_logins > (User.login_count * .5)) & (User.login_count > 10)

 Expressions allow us to do *atomic updates*: